 Black Mold Exposure Symptoms

-As is usually the case, children, the elderly, and those with weakened immune systems are at greater risk of experiencing adverse reactions to mold.
+Although it’s not usually harmful to healthy adults, black mold can be dangerous for infants, the elderly, and people with weakened immune systems, says Devisse.
+“Some people may also be allergic to black mold.
+In severe cases, black mold exposure can lead to memory loss, organ damage, and even death.”
 Black mold exposure may cause asthma in children who live in an infested environment, and can cause pneumonia in older, susceptible individuals.
 Fungal infections can also occur upon exposure to mold.

 Cleaning Black Mold